 Differentiating Functional and Non-Functional Needs

-Avoid vague statements like âthe feature should be fast.â Instead, be specific: âPage load time under 2 seconds for 95% of users.â That level of clarity is non-negotiable and directly affects architecture and cost.
+Avoid vague statements like âthe feature should be fast.â Instead, be specific: âPage load time under 2 seconds for 95% of users.â That clarity directly affects architecture and cost.

 The Power of Measurable Goals